 training, too, usually as orthopedic surgeons.

-healthcare providers may work with a sports medicine healthcare provider to provide
+doctors may work with a sports medicine specialist to provide care including:

 Physical therapists.
 They help people rehabilitate and